 In June 2024 I scaled up my mission to stop economic abuse through building a global movement.

-I act as an Expert Advisor to the International Finance Corporation (IFC) housed at the World Bank.
+I am co-founder of the International Alliance Against Economic Abuse (ICAEA) and act as an Expert Advisor to the Empower Finance Initiative led by the International Finance Corporation (IFC) which is housed at the World Bank.

 I was awarded an OBE for services to victims of domestic and economic abuse in the 2020 Queen's Birthday Honours.